ucan-wg/delegation/README.md

 ## Dependencies

+- [DID]
+- [IPLD]
 - [UCAN]
-- [DID]
-- [DAG-CBOR]

 ## Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119].

-# 0 Abstract
+# 0. Abstract

-UCAN Delegation is a component of [UCAN].
 This specification describes the semantics and serialization format for [UCAN] delegation between principals.
 UCAN Delegation provides a cryptographically verifiable container, batched capabilities, hierarchical authority, and extensible caveats.

-# 1 Introduction
+# 1. Introduction

-## 1.1 Motivation

-Design goals:

-- Flexible delegation paths
-- Semantic extensibility
-- Ad hoc caveats
-- Consistency for interoperability
+UCAN Delegation is a certificate capability system with runtime-extensiblity, ad hoc caveats, cachability, and focused on ease of use and interoperabilty.
+Delegations act as a proofs for [UCAN Invocation]s.

+Delegation provides a way to "transfer authority without transferring cryptograhic keys".
+As an authorization system, it is more interested in "what" can be done than a list of "who can do what".
+For more on how Delegation fits into UCAN, please refer to the [high level spec][UCAN].

-# 2 Delegation Payload
+# 2. Delegation Payload

 The payload MUST describe the authorization claims, who is involved, and its validity period.